-While many states lack laws covering the use of drones, FAA rules require that drones cannot be flown below 400 feet, or 30 minutes after sunrise to 30 minutes before sunset, or in twilight unless the drone has anti-collision lighting.
+While many states lack laws covering the use of drones, FAA rules require that drones cannot be flown over 400 feet, or 30 minutes before sunrise to 30 minutes after sunset, or in twilight unless the drone has anti-collision lighting.
 Also, drones cannot be flown directly over people.

 In addition to the ban on drone flights near federal prisons, they may not be flown over military bases, within a 15-mile area in the District of Columbia and over many other areas, especially where people gather during major sporting events.
 In early April, a drone flew over Boston’s Fenway Park during the Red Sox home opening game.

 The stadium has a geofencing system, which uses a combination of the global positioning system (GPS) network and local radio frequency identifier (LRFID) connections to limit drone entry by disrupting its radio control elements.

 Last year, FBI Deputy Assistant Director of the Critical Incident Response Group Scott Brunner told the Senate Homeland Security and Governmental Affairs Committee that the FBI was “concerned that criminals and terrorists will exploit UAS [Unmanned Aerial Systems] in ways that pose a serious threat to the safety of the American people.
 The UAS threat could take a number of forms, including illicit surveillance, chemical/biological/radiological attacks, traditional kinetic attacks on large open-air venues (concerts, ceremonies, and sporting events), or attacks against government facilities, installations and personnel.”